 When I am going to fry ordinary purple globe eggplant, I often salt the eggplant and drain it before cooking.
 That way, the eggplant cooks up moist and tender without absorbing oil or cooking unevenly.
 I also like to peel my eggplant, depending on how tough the skin is.

-However, with this recipe, there isn’t any need to take extra steps preparing the eggplant.
+However, with this recipe, there isn't any need to take extra steps to prepare the eggplant.
 Simply choose a Japanese or Asian variety.
 As long as the finger-shaped fruit is young, there won't be an excess of bitter seeds and the skin will be tender enough to leave intact.
 Plus, the flesh will fry beautifully.

 But Ping Tung Taiwanese is the eggplant I grew in my garden and used for this succulent stir fry.
 Why I have even seen my garden neighbors grow yellow and white eggplant.

 Finding an Asian variety at the grocery store should seem easy by comparison, right?
 Just look for the long, thin-skinned eggplants at the market.